Shomal University: Shomal University at a glance

-Shomal University was founded in 1995 and is accredited by the Ministry of Science, Research, and Technology.
-Through the National University Entrance Exam conducted by the Ministry of Science, Research, and Technology, 124 students were accepted to attend undergraduate courses in the fields of accountancy and computer engineering from the academic year 1995–1996.
-At present the university caters to over 7500 students in 35 different courses at undergraduate and graduate levels.
+Shomal University was founded in 1995.
+Through the National University Entrance Exam, 124 students were accepted to attend undergraduate courses in the fields of accountancy and computer engineering from the academic year 1995–1996.
+The university caters to over 7500 students in 35 different courses at undergraduate and graduate levels.

 The original university was located in the city of Amol.
 In 1997 the university moved to a larger building.

 Registration

-Shomal University is under the Higher Education system of the Ministry of Science, Research and Technology, and every year registration and admission of the students in all fields is through acceptance in the National University Entrance examination.
+Every year registration and admission of the students in all fields is through acceptance in the National University Entrance examination.
 According to ministry notification, 10% of the top graduates of the university will be accepted to graduate or undergraduate courses without undertaking the National University Entrance exam.